-"How it happens today still surprises and astounds me, that football and other sports don't realise that (preying on clubs and players in financial difficulty) is a natural tactic.
+"How it happens today still surprises and astounds me, that football and other sports don't realize that (preying on clubs and players in financial difficulty) is a natural tactic.

 "There is no such thing as a free lunch.
 When someone comes in with a solution to your money problems you must check out that person and that deal.